Note

 The two properties that RLlib supports here are self-recovery and elasticity:

-• Elasticity: RLlib continues training even when an EnvRunner is removed.
-For example, if an RLlib trial uses spot instances, nodes may be removed from the cluster, potentially resulting in a subset of workers not getting scheduled.
-In this case, RLlib will continue with whatever healthy EnvRunner instances left at a reduced speed.
+• Elasticity: RLlib continues training even when it removes an EnvRunner.
+For example, if an RLlib trial uses spot instances, Ray may remove nodes from the cluster, potentially resulting in Ray not scheduling a subset of workers.
+In this case, RLlib continues with whatever healthy EnvRunner instances remain at a reduced speed.

-• Self-Recovery: When possible, RLlib will attempt to restore any EnvRunner that was previously removed.
-During restoration, RLlib syncs the latest state over to the restored EnvRunner before new episodes can be sampled.
+• Self-Recovery: When possible, RLlib attempts to restore any EnvRunner that it previously removed.
+During restoration, RLlib syncs the latest state over to the restored EnvRunner before sampling new episodes.

 RLlib achieves this by utilizing a state-aware and fault tolerant actor manager.
 Under the hood, RLlib relies on Ray Core actor fault tolerance to automatically recover failed worker actors.